B.C. Rich: Ironbird

-Acrylic Series
+Acrylic series

 These guitars are made completely of acrylic and their bodies are transparent, making the electronics inside visible.
 The original run of the acrylic models featured a standard bolt-on maple neck with wood headstock, but later models featured an acrylic headstock, matching the color of the body and making the overall appearance of the guitar more attractive.
 Acrylic is more dense than most woods (specific gravity of acrylic is 1.18 g/cm3 while that of lignum vitae, contender for the most dense type of wood, is approximately 1.23 g/cm3) which makes the guitar heavier.

 Other features

 Like Rickenbacker and Jackson, B.C.
 Rich used a "neck-through" body design in many of their instruments.
 In 2006, they introduced the IT (Invisibolt Technology) series, which combines elements of bolt-on and neck-through designs: The neck is bolted inside the body to make the guitar look much like a "neck-through", but the neck joint is still visible.
 B.C.
 Rich also pioneered the heel-less joint.

 Some models used custom battery-powered active electronics – pickups and tone controls inside the guitar.
 These electronics were originally designed by Neal Moser, who had been helping with bone crafted parts and many set ups in the custom shop.
 He added the feet on winged guitars like the Rich Bich, which was one of his designs.

 B.C.
-Rich guitars come in a variety of shapes, ranging from more conventional styles (e.g., the Telecaster-styled Blaster) to unusual styles such as the Fat Bob, which has a body in the shape of a Harley-Davidson gas tank.
+Rich guitars come in a variety of shapes, ranging from more conventional styles (e.g., the Telecaster-styled Blaster) to unusual styles such as the Fat Bob, which has a body in the shape of a Harley-Davidson motorcycle fuel tank.

 Most recently Hate eternal and Cannibal Corpse Guitarist Erik Rutan has been playing a variety of Ironbird Guitars.
 He is now a BC Rich Signature Artist.